Find Schools

 Find Schools Near

-Job Description & Duties Apply theory and principles of environmental engineering to modify, test, and operate equipment and devices used in the prevention, control, and remediation of environmental problems, including waste treatment and site remediation, under the direction of engineering staff or scientist.
+Position Description Apply theory and principles of environmental engineering to modify, test, and operate equipment and devices used in the prevention, control, and remediation of environmental problems, including waste treatment and site remediation, under the direction of engineering staff or scientist.
 May assist in the development of environmental remediation devices.

-Below is a list of the skills most Environmental Engineering Technicians say are important on the job.
+These are the skills Environmental Engineering Technicians say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.